tauplatform/rhomobile-docs/docs/en/7.5/guide/api_ruby.md

 # Using RhoMobile Ruby APIs

-RhoMobile applications support access to device, system and framework capabilities through a common API set whether you are building Rhodes, RhoElements or RhoMobile enabled web apps.
+RhoMobile applications support access to device, system and framework capabilities through a common API set whether you are building Rhodes or RhoMobile enabled web apps.

 ## Using your own objects